-Model-side checkers (inside Revit)
+Model-side analysis (inside Revit)

 These tools evaluate the BIM model directly, flagging issues related to geometry, parameters, and code requirements.
 This is the category seeing the most active development.